janethkim/pokemon_janethki/GameDesignDoc.md

 a wave of monsters are coming, which you're going to have to prepare for.

 ## Things
-  1. The enemy: will come toward your main defense line at different paces and at different times; the way I'm imagining it is for them to move horizontally across the screen in the same direction (unless perhaps I implemented some other thing that would turn them around).
+  1. The [enemy] (Images/goomba.jpg): will come toward your main defense line at different paces and at different times; the way I'm imagining it is for them to move horizontally across the screen in the same direction (unless perhaps I implemented some other thing that would turn them around).
-  1. A projectile shooter which will be placed where the user chooses.
+  1. A [projectile shooter] (Images/fireFlower.jpg) which will be placed where the user chooses.
 After that, it won't move.
-      It will shoot bullets at the enemy when it sees it in its line of sight.
+      It will shoot bullets/fireballs at the enemy when it sees it in its line of sight.
   1. The bullets ([fireballs] (Images/fireball.jpg)) that are shot by the projectile shooter.
 Depending on the type of projectile shooter, these bullets may be able to travel vertically or diagonally.
 The simplest bullet will simply shoot in the direction dictated by the projectile shooter.
 If time allows, it will rotate as it moves across the screen.
-  1. A bomb which will be placed where dictated by the user, and after a short amount of time, it will explode and kill/damage those around it within a certain radius.
+  1. A [bomb] (Images/bomb.png) which will be placed where dictated by the user, and after a short amount of time, it will explode and kill/damage those around it within a certain radius.
 Maybe after using the bomb, though, the user will no longer be able to place anything there (kind of like a dead zone?)
-  1. Some form of currency which the user will build up to buy more things to defend the main line.
+  1. Some form of [currency] (Images/coin.png) which the user will build up to buy more things to defend the main line.
-      It will drop at random places around the screen, which the user will then click to pick up.
+      It will come out of the boxes that drop around the screen.
+When the user clicks the box, coins might come out, which will give them added currency.
-      Does this count as moving?
+  1. A [mystery box] (Images/mystery.gif) which will drop into the screen at random places.
+They might contain hearts or coins.
-  1. Maybe if I have time, I will implement an additional item which the user can purchase; as a line of defense, it can be set as a trap, and when an enemy triggers it by stepping on it, it will run across the screen, killing everything in its way (moves horizontally across the screen, accelerating as it does so)
+  1. Maybe if I have time, I will implement a [boulder] (Images/boulder.png) which the user can purchase; as a line of defense, it can be set as a trap, and when an enemy triggers it by stepping on it, it will run across the screen, killing everything in its way (moves horizontally across the screen, accelerating as it does so)

 This is a place holder for your game design document.
 You are advised to write your document in [Markdown](http://daringfireball.net/projects/markdown/) and the following section will show you how to write a document using Markdown markup.

 Alternativley, you can write your document in plain text if you wish.